yuta0601/Docker/README.md

 # Docker

-Dockerfiles placed in this repository are automatically pushed to DockerHub and DockerImages are generated.
+This repository is linked to DockerHub.Dockerfiles placed in this repository are automatically pushed to DockerHub and DockerImage are generated.